 PEPFAR continues to support pre-service training in areas such as palliative care at the national Institutes for Health Sciences.
-PEPFAR also provides substantial support to faculty at the University of Botswana's School of Medicine which has recently started its third year of operation.
+PEPFAR also provides substantial support to faculty at the University of Botswana's School of Medicine REDACTED.
 In-service training for health care workers is provided on a wide range of topics by our university partners (Baylor, University of Washington, Harvard, and University of Pennsylvania).
 Laboratory

 Efforts for laboratory accreditation are ongoing.
-Currently three public laboratories have been accredited by (South Africa National Accreditation System (SANAS).
+Currently three public laboratories have been accredited by

+(South Africa National Accreditation System (SANAS).
 Additional laboratories are participating in the Strengthening Laboratory Management Towards Accreditation (SLMTA) program as they work towards accreditation.